 Centralised Bank Account Register

-The Centralised Bank Account Register (CBAR) is a data retrieval system for information on accounts identifiable by IBAN, safe deposit boxes and safe custody services provided by credit and financial institutions within the Maltese territory.
+The Centralised Bank Account Register (CBAR) is a data collection and retrieval system for information on accounts identifiable by IBAN, safe deposit boxes and safe custody services provided by credit and financial institutions within the Maltese territory.

 The amendments carried out by Directive (EU) 2018/843 oblige Member States to establish centralised automated mechanisms for the collection and retrieval of data on bank and payment accounts, as well as on safe custody services.
 Directive (EU) 2019/1153 lays down the rules facilitating the use of financial and other information for the prevention, detection, investigation or prosecution of certain criminal offences.